Poikilos/BackupGoNow/README.md

 * If the program fails to load, client needs to download the runtime (such as .NET framework or Mono)

 ## Changes
+* (2016-02-21) places files in "tl" folder if file path is too long to backup properly otherwise (and records full source path for use during restore)
+* (2016-02-21) single "launcher" file can be placed anywhere and generates any files it needs in your user profile
+* (2015-07-30) Changed default profile -- main.ini: no longer use DestSubFolder option, no longer exclude D:, exclude some standard names of recovery drives (see Developer Notes section below) in order to not use them as destinations; script.txt: add only specific APPDATA and LOCALAPPDATA
 * (2012-07-12) Fixed problem where showing incorrect error message due to comparing index >-2 instead of >-1 (added new messages for "being used by another process" & "UnauthorizedAccessException" instead of telling user that the filename was too long in those cases)
 * (2012-07-12) only change lByteCountTotalActuallyAdded if Copy succeeded
 * (2011-02-22) Moved general file handling and drive management methods to Common.cs and LocInfo.cs, and now these files are references to those from the ForwardFileSync project.